 Impatiens Disease and The New Varieties That Are Resistant To It

 The primary disease is called Downy Mildew, and it has been seen in the US since the 1800s.
 It was not, however, a bother in the commercial greenhouses until 2004.

 Then, in 2011, it appeared first in Palm Beach County, Florida, and it earned the name IDM, Impatience Downy Mildew, and true to its threat; it destroyed the industry for impatiens and all our fun!

 The developments in New Guinea Impatiens and Sunpatiens did give us alternatives to plant and opened up more sunny planting areas to fans of Impatiens.

 Downy Mildew-How It Happens And What It Looks Like

-The spores of Downy Mildew are always with us, Even in cold climates, they overwinter and appear in the spring.
-The spores travel on the wind, via insects and even water.
+Downy mildew is a devastating fungal disease.
+The spores of Downy Mildew are always with us; even in cold climates, they overwinter and appear in the spring.
+The spores travel on the wind, via insects, and even water.

 How To Avoid Downy Mildew